 Dr. Hankinson is a faculty member in the Division of Child and Adolescent Psychiatry.
 Dr. Hankinson specializes in pediatric psychology and the treatment and assessment of children with chronic medical conditions and associated emotional and behavioral difficulties.
-Dr. Hankinson serves as the primary behavioral consultant within the Divisions of Pediatric Gastroenterology and Nutrition and Pediatric Urology and is part of multi-disciplinary teams to evaluate and treat children with chronic constipation and voiding dysfunction.
-She also has extensive experience providing behavioral management training and cognitive behavioral therapy with children with complex medical conditions (e.g. bladder exstrophy, inflammatory bowel disease, cystic fibrosis, Type 1 diabetes, rheumatoid arthritis, and functional pain disorders) and their families.
-Her clinical research interests include behavioral interventions for improving children’s compliance with medical regimens and procedures.
+Dr. Hankinson serves as the primary behavioral consultant within the Divisions of Pediatric Urology and Pediatric Gastroenterology.
+She has extensive experience providing behavioral management training and cognitive behavioral therapy with children with complex medical conditions, such as bladder exstrophy and inflammatory bowel disease, and their families.
+Her clinical research interests include behavioral interventions for improving children’s compliance and coping with medical regimens and procedures.
 Dr. Hankinson received her Ph.D. in Clinical Psychology from the University of South Florida.
 She completed her predoctoral internship and two year pediatric psychology postdoctoral fellowship at The Kennedy Krieger Institute in Baltimore, Maryland.

 Carisa Perry-Parrish, Ph.D.